 - Grind it to coarse powder once it cools.

-- In a non-stick pan, heat mawa with 2-3 tbsp rose water and sugar.Keep on mixing until the mawa is soft.
+- In a non-stick pan, heat with 2-3 tablespoon rose water and sugar.Keep on mixing until the mawa is soft.

 - Add the sesame seed powder to it.